healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 After 5 Minutes: 202°F / 95°C

-Before going into the test, we had hoped the Bella’s ceramic carafe would be able retain the heat better than glass or plastic.
+Before actual testing, we had hoped the Bella’s ceramic carafe would be able retain heat better than glass or plastic.
 Unfortunately, that wasn’t the case.

-The result showed that, after 5 minutes, the temperature dropped from 212°F / 100°C to 202°F / 95°C. This equates to a 7/10 according to our data.
+The result showed that, after 5 minutes, the temperature dropped from 212°F / 100°C to 202°F / 95°C. This equates to a 7/10 according to our scoring benchmark.

-The kettle also doesn’t have temperature control for the Keep Warm feature.
+It’s worth noting that this kettle also doesn’t have temperature control for the Keep Warm feature, and simply switches off after boiling.

 Design
 ------